 By pulling the two settees into the middle of the room from Style at Home for the room’s layout onto the rug, it makes it feel cozy and useful and creates a focal point of the fireplace.
 It also creates a conversation zone.

 3. Ditch the loveseat with your couch and use two chairs instead.

-This one is great too because it shows that an ottoman could also be used as extra seating.
+This one from BHG is great too because it shows that a large ottoman could also be used as extra seating or storage.